 How being underweight affects fertility

-Body fat percentage plays an important role in regular menstruation and ovulation and therefore having too little body fat percentage on the other hand may also play a part if you are trying to conceive.
-Once you are pregnant having a low fat percentage has also been linked in several studies to having a preterm or low birth weight baby.
+Body fat percentage plays an important role in regular menstruation and ovulation and therefore having too little body fat may also play a part if you are trying to conceive.
+Once you are pregnant, having a low fat percentage has also been linked in several studies to having a preterm or low birth weight baby.

 What foods should I eat to boost my fertility if I’m trying to conceive?

 Try and include the following in your diet:

 - Whole grains (oats, whole wheat pasta, wholegrain bread, wholewheat couscous, quinoa, brown rice, barley)

 - Include omega 3-rich proteins (oily fish such as salmon, pilchards, sardines, fresh tuna, trout, herring, walnuts, flaxseed oil)